BIGJRA/BIGJRA.github.io/rejuv.md

 Talk to Aelita and then enter the Pokemon Center and go to the back to get a *Defibrillator,* then use it on the old guy.
-Head down to the beach area -- here you’ll be able to fight wild **Corsola.** You’ll also find *TM135 Brine.* Hidden on the beach is a *Soda Pop.*
+Head down to the beach area -- here you'll be able to fight wild **Corsola.** You'll also find *TM135 Brine.* Hidden on the beach is a *Soda Pop.*

-Head up and up the ladder you’ll see here and grab:
+Head up and up the ladder you'll see here and grab:

 ZCell 016: Akuwa Town (ignore the Ditto!)